Daksh/sugarlistensinstall/README.md

   systemctl --user start sugarlistens
   ```

-9. Copy the speech folder from the dir sugar/extensions/deviceicon/speech ['sugar' is the clone we did of the speech-recognition branch of https://github.com/rparrapy/sugar repository] and paste it inside sugar-build/build/out/install/share/sugar/extensions/deviceicon/
+9. Copy the speech folder from the directory sugar/extensions/deviceicon/speech ['sugar' is the clone we did of the speech-recognition branch of https://github.com/rparrapy/sugar repository] and paste it inside sugar-build/build/out/install/share/sugar/extensions/deviceicon/

 10. Clone the [voice enabled maze activity](https://github.com/rparrapy/maze) so that you can test your sugar listens,
   ```